Introduction

 mov ecx, 0c0000080h rdmsr btc eax, 8 wrmsr

-Unreal mode in 64-bit
+Unreal Mode in 64-bit

 I am sorry for I made you feel well for the moment.
-There is no such a thing that would allow you to access over 4GB of ram from real mode, (unless AMD has an easter egg in its CPU).
-In addition, although the 32-bit registers EAX EBX etc are available in real mode, the 64-bit registers RAX RBX are not even available in compatibility mode - only in 64-bit mode.
+There is no such thing that would allow you to access over 4GB of RAM from real mode (unless AMD has an Easter egg in its CPU).
+In addition, although the 32-bit registers EAX

-Virtual 86 mode in 64-bit
+Virtual 86 Mode in 64-bit

 DPMI for 64-bit

 In your dreams only.
 Or even, in my dreams only.
 Perhaps I will make it one day.
-Hey, is there any DOS game there that needs more than 4GB of ram ?
+Hey, is there any DOS game there that needs more than 4GB of RAM?

 Debugging Long Mode